-Prevention Policy
+Suicide Prevention Policy

-The Board of Trustees of Ocean Charter School (“OCS”Ocean Charter School (OCS or the “Charter School”) recognizes that suicide is a major cause of death among youth and should be taken seriously.
-To attempt to reduce suicidal behavior and its impact on students and families, the Board of Trustees has developed prevention strategies and intervention procedures.
+The Board of Directors of Ocean Charter School (OCS or the “Charter School”) recognizes that suicide is a major cause of death among youth and should be taken seriously.
+To attempt to reduce suicidal behavior and its impact on students and families, the Board of Directors has developed prevention strategies and intervention procedures.

 In compliance with Education Code section 215, this policy has been developed in consultation with OCS and community stakeholders, OCS school-employed mental health professionals (e.g., school counselors, psychologists, social workers, nurses), administrators, other school staff members, parents/guardians/caregivers, students, local health agencies and professionals, the county mental health plan, law enforcement, and community organizations in planning, implementing, and evaluating OCS’s strategies for suicide prevention and intervention.
 OCS shall ensure that measures and strategies for students in grades TK-8 are age-appropriate and delivered and discussed in a manner that is sensitive to the needs of young students.
 OCS must work in conjunction with local government agencies, community-based organizations, and other community supports to identify additional resources.